Neustrelitz: History

 The village of Strelitz was first mentioned in 1278.
 It grew to a small town in the following centuries.
 In the 17th century Strelitz was a part of the duchy of Mecklenburg-Güstrow, which ceased to exist after the death of the last duke in 1695.
 Afterwards the new Duchy of Mecklenburg-Strelitz was established (1701).
 This small duchy contained the present-day district and an exclave around Ratzeburg, which is today situated in Schleswig-Holstein.

 In 1712 the castle and the town of Strelitz burnt down.
 After this disaster the duke and his family lived on their hunting lodge at the lake called Zierker See (Lake Zierke) to the northwest of Strelitz.
 Around this place the new town of Neustrelitz (New Strelitz) was constructed.
 It became the official capital of Mecklenburg-Strelitz in 1736.

 Neustrelitz remained the ducal seat until 1918 and was the capital of the Free State of Mecklenburg-Strelitz from 1918 to 1933.
 In 1934 it was merged with Mecklenburg-Schwerin to the Gau of Mecklenburg.

-The ancient town of Strelitz continued to exist after the fire of 1712; it was a small village, which was suburbanised by Neustrelitz in 1931.
+The ancient town of Strelitz continued to exist after the fire of 1712.
+It was a small village, which was suburbanised by Neustrelitz in 1931.

+Irma Grese was born in Neustrelitz and became a prominent women Waffen SS guard, famed for her good looks.
 When the Red Army troops of the 2nd Belorussian Front entered the town on 30 April 1945, 681 people committed suicide.

 Sights and monuments

 The city centre is characterised by Baroque architecture.
 Its heart is the Marktplatz (Market Square), with the Stadtkirche (city church), built in 1768–1778 and the opposite Rathaus (Town Hall), built in 1841 by Friedrich W. Buttel, a disciple of Karl Friedrich Schinkel.

 The Baroque Neustrelitz Palace was destroyed in 1945, but the palace gardens (Schloßgarten) still exist.
-Worth seeing are the 18th-century Orangerie (from orange), initially used as a summerhouse, the Schloßkirche (Palace Church) built in 1855–1859 in English Neo-Gothic style, the Neoclassic Hebe temple (with a replica of a statue of the goddess Hebe), and the Louise Temple, built in 1891 in the shape of a Greek temple to house the tomb of Queen Louise of Prussia, born Princess of Mecklenburg-Strelitz.
+The 18th-century Orangerie was initially used as a summerhouse, the Schloßkirche (Palace Church) is English Neo-Gothic style and was constructed between 1855 and 1859, the Neoclassic Hebe temple has a replica of a statue of the goddess Hebe), while the Louise Temple was built in 1891 in the shape of a Greek temple to house the tomb of Queen Louise of Prussia, born Princess of Mecklenburg-Strelitz.

-There is a small lake, Glambeck See, where one can swim in summer in a protected area and have lunch at a restaurant overlooking the lake.
+The small lake Glambeck See is in a protected area, but there is a restaurant overlooking the lake.

+Nazi-era asylum

+The Nazi asylum for the "mentally ill" was central in the mass murder of disabled humans.
+The Neustrelitz asylum was also used as a transit station for humans judged to be unfit.
+The building has fallen into disrepair.
+Since 2010 guided tours provide visitors with the opportunity to reflect on German history.

 Transport

-The town has a station on the Berlin Northern railway and provides direct connections to Berlin and Rostock.
+The town has a station on the Berlin Northern Railway and provides direct connections to Berlin and Rostock.